by Richard Wainess

 This variable is useful with calculation icons or decision icons to branch according to the environment on which the Authorware application is playing, for example:

-Platform := "Running on an HTTP server"
+if NetConnected then Platform := "Running on an HTTP server" else Platform := "Running stand-alone" end if

 The NetConnected variable is a handy way of building a single piece of code that can run in multiple environments.
 The appropriate media will be accessed according to the results of the NetConnected variable.
 For example, you might want to use 8-bit, 11KHz, mono sound on an intranet, but 16-bit, 44.1KHz, stereo sound on a stand-alone application.